This fact sheet outlines how the Aged Care Quality and Safety Commission supports providers to resolve complaints.

 We select provider resolution to resolve a complaint if:

-• the issues do not present any significant risk to the health or safety of the person receiving aged care
+• the issues do not present any significant risk to the health or safety of the consumer

 • the provider is willing to participate in the resolution process, and we have discussed with the complainant why we have chosen this approach to resolve their complaint.